arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mc-ard-lora/content.md

 - [MKRWAN library](https://github.com/arduino-libraries/MKRWAN).
 - An active account in [TTN](https://www.thethingsnetwork.org/).

-## The Arduino® Portenta Max Carrier LoRaWAN® Connectivity Feature
+## The Arduino® Portenta Max Carrier LoRaWAN® Module

 The Arduino® Portenta Max Carrier provides you with an unlimited range of applications, from robotics and medical devices to industrial or automotive applications; the Max Carrier possibilities are endless.
 One feature that boosts Portenta's Max Carrier possibilities is its onboard LoRaWAN® communications module, the [CMWX1ZZABZ-078](https://www.murata.com/products/connectivitymodule/lpwa/overview/lineup/type-abz-078) from Murata®.
 LoRaWAN® is a Low Power Wide Area Network (LPWAN) designed to connect low power devices to the Internet.
 It was developed to meet and fulfill Internet of Things (IoT) devices' requirements, such as low-power consumption and low data throughput.